-When a call is issued, please send your resume and a cover letter explaining your interest and specific qualifications to email@example.com.
+Please send your resume and a cover letter explaining your interest and specific qualifications to email@example.com.
 Please indicate "Graduate-Level Internship" in your application.
-Applications will be considered on a rolling basis until the date specified above (see current openings).
+Applications will be considered on a rolling basis untilthe date specified above (see current openings).
 Early applications are strongly encouraged!
 Only shortlisted applicants will be contacted for interviews.

 Interns contribute substantively to the Center’s work in one or more of program areas.
 In particular, interns carry out research that analyzes trends in global policy.
 They also contribute to the Center’s research documenting deprivations of economic and social rights in specific countries contexts; this interdisciplinary research deploys social science and statistical methods alongside traditional techniques of human rights reporting, such as legal analysis and narrative testimony.
 Interns are also involved in preparing reports and other advocacy materials based on the findings of such research, to present to relevant institutions at the national, regional and United Nations level.
 As a small NGO, the Center has established robust partnerships with national, regional and international organizations that allow for mutual exchange of expertise.
 Interns may also interact with our partners, including by attending meetings and workshops, preparing or delivering presentations, authoring blogs posts and opinion pieces, etc.

-· Recently completed, or in pursuit of a law or graduate degree in a related field, especially human rights and/or international development;
+- In pursuit of a law or graduate degree in a related field, especially human rights, development, or economics;